-We have audited the accompanying financial statements of First Nations Bank of Canada ["the Bank"], which comprise the statement of financial position as at October 31, 2019 and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant account policies.
+We have audited the accompanying consolidated financial statements of First Nations Bank of Canada ["the Bank"], which comprise the consolidated statement of financial position as at October 31, 2020 and the consolidated statement of comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of First Nations Bank of Canada as at October 31, 2019, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of First Nations Bank of Canada as at October 31, 2020, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards.